peteamiri/Tutorials/Programming_Languages/Python/readme.md

 10. **Jupyter Notebook**: Jupyter Notebook is an interactive computing environment that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
 It is widely used for data exploration, prototyping, and education.

 These are just a few examples of commonly used Python packages across different domains such as data science, machine learning, web development, and scientific computing.
-Python's rich ecosystem of packages makes it a versatile and powerful language for various applications and industries.
+Python has rich ecosystem of packages makes it a versatile and powerful language for various applications and industries.